Foreign Body in Nose Treatment in Secunderabad – One-Sided Blockage or Bleeding

 Can a foreign body in the nose cause only one-sided blockage?

 Yes.
-One-sided blockage, bad smell or discharge is a classic warning sign, especially in children.
+One-sided blockage, smell, bleeding or discharge is a common clue, especially in children.

 Should I try to remove it at home?